Skip to content

 • when you receive the CV from applicants you will need to shortlist candidates for interview from them.
 This may mean you have to search a little harder to see if they meet the requirements of the job, as the information will not be presented in the standard way.
 You can also use any information contained in the covering letter, if there was one.

-• if you cannot find the information you need on the CV or covering letter, You can contact the applicant to see if they can fill in the gaps, however you must do this with all applicants to ensure this is a fair process.
+• if you can't find the information you need on the CV or covering letter, You can contact the applicant directly to see if they can fill in the gaps, however you must do this with all applicants to ensure this is a fair process.

 Guidance on dealing with CVs if you haven't chosen to allow them

-If you have not explicitly stated that CVs are acceptable and an applicant submits a CV instead of an application form, the Recruitment Team will contact them to ask them to complete the official application form.
+If you haven't explicitly stated that CVs are acceptable and an applicant submits a CV instead of an application form, the recruitment team will make contact to ask them to complete the official application form.

 If someone has submitted a CV in addition to the normal application form, you can take account of any supplementary information it contains.